Chen Tianqiao: Politics

 According to China Youth Daily, Chen joined the Chinese Communist Party at age 18 and was elected to the central committee of Communist Youth League of China in Shanghai.
 In 2008, Chen was appointed to the 11th National Committee of the Chinese People's Political Consultative Conference (CPPCC).
 In 2013, Chen was appointed to the 12th National Committee of the CPPCC.
 He resigned from the CPPCC in 2018.

-Boards

-Chen is chairman of the Shanda Group, and is also on the boards of various portfolio companies.

 Personal life

 Chen is married to Qianqian "Chrissy" Luo.
 They moved from Shanghai to Singapore in 2009, then from Singapore to the Bay Area of California in late 2017.
 They are currently residents of Menlo Park, California.

+Chen has said publicly that he began experiencing panic attacks in 2004, shortly after Shanda's Nasdaq listing, and that a second, more severe episode in 2009 contributed to his decision to step back from running the company.
+He described these experiences as a motivation for his later funding of brain research.

 In 2018, Chen bought a historic mansion built for Alice Gwynne Vanderbilt in 1881 on East 69th Street on the Upper East Side of Manhattan for $39 million.